artur-gurgul-pro/artur-gurgul-pro.github.io/_posts/2020-12-19-golang-bridging.md

 categories: golang bridging
 ---

-The Go compiler is capable of linking with static and dynamic libraries, and there is possbility to create static and dynamic library.
+The Go tools are capable of static and dynamic winking with other libraries, and also there is possbility to create static and dynamic library, therefore it is possible to create a bridge.

 ### Creating shared and static library in Go

+Let's create library we will use in external systems.
 Here is an example.
 File `example.go`:

 	package main

-	import (
-	        "C"
+	import "C"
-	        "fmt"
+	import "fmt"
-	)

 	//export SayHello
 	func SayHello(hello *C.char) {